Chapter 26: The Race to Sector 7

 She replaced the Emeralds, charged up a Fire spell and cast it down the channel.
 The fireball illuminated the path and Tails could see another storm drain channel at the bottom, along with a ladder on the far side of the wall going upward.

 “…There’s a ladder down there,” Tails said.
 “If I were a bettin’ fox, I’d say that’ll lead us topside.”
 He looked around and saw that the only way down was to slide down the channel.
 “Looks like it’s a one-way trip.
 Let’s take a break to catch our breath and then we’ll head down.”

 As they did so, the fox spotted something in the refuse on his right, glinting under the low lighting.
 He ambled towards it, shuffled some rotted cardboard boxes away and revealed a Yellow Emerald.
 ‘Steal?
 This’ll be useful,’ he thought.
 Returning to the team, they modified their Emerald configurations.
-Cream sported the new Steal Emerald in the armour slot, while taking back the Ice Emerald from Cosmo.
+Cream sported the new Steal Emerald in the armour slot of her Iron Bangle, while taking back the Ice Emerald from Cosmo.
 Tails placed his Lightning Emerald in his armor slot, opting to link the All and Restore Emeralds on his weapon.
 Cosmo installed the Fire Emerald back into her staff.

 Tails turned to the two women.
 “Ready?” he asked.
 They nodded.
 “Then let’s go.”

 The three Mobians descended and landed hard in a shallow, ankle-high pool of stagnant water.
 Ascending out of the channel, they made their way to the ladder on the wall and then climbed up.
 Cream ascended first, followed by Cosmo and finally Tails at the rear.